Wasm plugin

 /*

-The agent can load multiple wasm plugins, and the agent will iterate through all plugins to call the corresponding Export functions, but the iteration behavior can be controlled by the return values
+The agent can load multiple wasm plugins and will iterate through all plugins to call the corresponding Export functions, but the iteration behavior can be controlled via return values.

-sdk.ActionNext() Stop the current plugin and directly execute the next plugin
+sdk.ActionNext() Stop current plugin and execute the next plugin

-sdk.ActionAbortWithErr(err) Stop the current plugin, print error logs, and stop the iteration
+sdk.ActionAbortWithErr(err) Stop current plugin, log the error, and stop iteration

 sdk.HttpActionAbortWithResult()

-sdk.ParseActionAbortWithL7Info() The agent stops the iteration and extracts the corresponding return result
+sdk.ParseActionAbortWithL7Info() Agent stops iteration and extracts the corresponding return result

 */